se-rwth/se-rwth.github.io/_pages/research/Artificial-Intelligence-in-Software-Engineering.md

 as cyber-physical systems (digital twin) [[RW18]](#RW18).

-The digital modelling of buildings and their facilities as well as the availability of sensor and actor data enables the implementation of Big Data analyses.
+The digital modeling of buildings and their facilities as well as the availability of sensor and actor data enables the implementation of Big Data analyses.
 For instance, machine and deep learning approaches are used to automate anomaly detection.
 Furthermore, machine learning can be applied on